-I am a registered member of the British Association for Counselling and Psychotherapy (MBACP), and adhere to its Codes of Ethics and Practice.
+I have Accredited Membership of The National Counselling Society and am a registered member of the British Association for Counselling and Psychotherapy (MBACP), and adhere to its Codes of Ethics and Practice.
 The register of counsellors and psychotherapists is a scheme set up by the Department of Health and is administered by an independent body, accountable to parliament.
 The scheme means that for the first time, members of the public can choose a counsellor or psychotherapist belonging to a register approved by the Professional Standards Authority for Health and Social Care.

-I also receive monthly professional clinical supervision, as in line with BACP recommendations.
+I receive monthly professional clinical supervision alongside peer group supervision, as in line with BACP recommendations.
 I maintain my professional status by engaging in regular training, personal development meetings and peer development groups.

-I hold a current enhanced DBS certificate which now replaces the CRB certificate and is renewed every year.
+I hold a current enhanced DBS certificate (which replaced the CRB certificate) and is renewed every year.